wp-plugins/search-engine/readme.txt

 = Administration =
 * Easy Indexing Wizard - Create Templates and Index Existing / New Sites
 * Index Templates - Reindex Sites via the Wizard or via cronjob.php
-* Search Settings - Setup multiple searches on your site
 * View Search Logs - View queries recently typed, how long it took them to process, and how many results were returned
 * Admin.Class.php - A class for plugins to manage data using the WordPress UI appearance